NetworkLlama/proxneak/README.md

 (for example, FreeBSD instead of Windows).
 But it still sends a packet, and that a packet is sent can still be a form of information.

-(Note that this might also be a way of sending information (albeit slowly) that the NSA can't reasonably track.
-Saving all of the SYN packets that cross the Internet just isn't a practical way of doing business.
+(Note that this might also be a way of sending information, albeit slowly, that the NSA, et al., can't reasonably track.
+Saving all of the SYN packets that cross the Internet just isn't a practical way of doing business.)

 Requirements
 ============